The Democratization of Human Knowledge

 The domesticated social order which pits the majority of human beings, as the 99%, against some so called elites, those who comprise the 1% elites.

-What our AI machines are designed to do, is to, free of emotional manipulation, dive into the full panorama of collected human knowledge and return with organized and logical connections.
+What our AI machines are designed to do, is to bring, free of emotional manipulation, a more full panorama of collected human knowledge and return with organized and logical connections.

 AI, as I have described before, is like a very powerful librarian which takes our questions and returns with material we may not have anticipated or been prepared for.